Sinew Metamorphosis: An Advanced Shaolin Qigong Set

 Why Sinew Metamorphosis Must Be Learned From a Qualified Teacher

 Sinew Metamorphosis is advanced qigong.
-The gap between practicing the physical movements and practicing it correctly as qigong is wider here than in most exercise sets.
+The gap between practicing the physical movements and practicing it correctly — as qigong — is wider here than in almost any other set.

 Related Qigong Exercises